How I Loaded 100K+ Dynamics 365 Contacts Without Crashing the Browser

 "/api/data/v9.2/accounts?$select=name,telephone1",

-false // false = synchronous – this is the problem
+false // false = synchronous — this freezes the entire form

 );